-When used regularly as a supplement for your pet, ACV has countless benefits and uses.
+When used regularly, apple cider vinegar for dogs and cats has countless benefits and uses.
 It helps with overall health, especially for the digestive system and skin.

 ACV can be used topically, as well.
 It makes a great natural flea bath.
 Just soak your pets fur and skin, work it into his coat, then rinse, and say goodbye to fleas.
 You can then mix about a one part vinegar and two parts water for a weekly preventative flea spray–easy maintenance.
 The spray can also help with existing skin conditions such as allergies or hot spots.
 If applied to the coat, ACV can improve shine and help with odor.